Vehicle Registration

 - to possess the vehicle without the required identification mark,

-- to use it in the public place in contravention of conditions,
+- to use it in a public place in contravention of conditions,

 - to display a contravening identification mark,